-Response: The vegetation on the site is medium-low quality habitat for a wide range of fauna including reptiles, birds and mammals.
+Response: The vegetation on the site is medium quality habitat for a wide range of fauna including reptiles, birds and mammals.
 Brush-tailed and Ring-tailed Possums are likely to occur.
 There is no native vegetation community on the property.
-The proposal will remove mostly planted garden species which provide some foraging habitat to native species including the Long-nosed Bandicoot.
-The Landscape Plan (Dangar Barin Smith 17/02/20) proposes to plant some local native species but mostly exotic species or hybrids.
+The proposal will result no change of habitat within the property.

-Based on the findings and assessment of the impact of this proposal on flora and fauna in sections 3 and 4 of this report, fauna habitat is not likely to be adversely impacted by the proposal and the habitat is not likely to be important habitat for these species due to the higher quality bushland habitat to the east in Sydney Harbour National Park.
+Based on the findings and assessment of the impact of this proposal on flora and fauna in this report, fauna habitat is not likely to be adversely impacted by the proposal and the habitat is not likely to be important habitat for these species due to the higher quality bushland habitat to the east in Sydney Harbour National Park.
 The proposed development will not have any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna.